GreysonChuan/api/android.md

 	--------------------

-2. Implement the handleOpenURL method in your AppDelegate.
+2. Implement the generateURL method in your AppDelegate.

-	1. When this method is called in your app, the POGO url scheme is passed to POGO app delegate.
+	1. When this method is called in your app, the POGO url scheme will be created.
-	2. Post a notification for the receipt of response data from POGO.

 	<pre><code>
 	private String generateURL(){